skills/deploy-to-azure/README.md

       (...)
     }
     ```
-8. Back on GitHub, click on this repository's **Secrets** in the Settings tab.
+8. Back on GitHub, click on this repository's **Secrets and variables > Actions** in the Settings tab.
-9. Click **New secret**
+9. Click **New repository secret**
 10. Name your new secret **AZURE_SUBSCRIPTION_ID** and paste the value from the `id:` field in the first command.
 11. Click **Add secret**.
-12. Click **New secret** again.
+12. Click **New repository secret** again.
 13. Name the second secret **AZURE_CREDENTIALS** and paste the entire contents from the second terminal command you entered.
 14. Click **Add secret**
-15. Back in your pull request, edit the `.github/workflows/deploy-staging.yml` file to use some new actions.
+15. Go back to the Pull requests tab and in your pull request, edit the `.github/workflows/deploy-staging.yml` file to use some new actions.

   <details>
   <summary> If you'd like to copy the full workflow file, it should look like this: </summary>